Pavlos, Crown Prince of Greece

 Pavlos, Crown Prince of Greece, Prince of Denmark (Note: Internationally and familiarly, he is known as "Crown Prince Pavlos of Greece".
 In Greece, he is referred to as "Pavlos de Grèce".
-As a male-line descendant of King Christian IX of Denmark, he is legally a Danish prince, although he is not in the line of succession to the Danish throne.) (Παύλος Ντε Γκρες; born 20 May 1967), is a Greek financier who is the former heir apparent to the defunct throne of Greece, becoming the Head of the Royal House of Greece upon his father's death on 10 January 2023.
+As a male-line descendant of King Christian IX of Denmark, he is legally a Danish prince, although he is not in the line of succession to the Danish throne.

+Although it is rare, some media outlets anglicize his name as Paul.) (Παύλος Ντε Γκρες; born 20 May 1967), is a Greek financier who is the former heir apparent to the defunct throne of Greece, becoming the Head of the Royal House of Greece upon his father's death on 10 January 2023.
 Pavlos was Crown Prince of Greece and heir apparent to the Greek throne from birth until the monarchy's abolition.

 Pavlos was born in Athens as the second child and eldest son of the last King of Greece, Constantine II, and his wife Queen Anne-Marie.
-Pavlos was born into an unstable era for Greek politics, just shy of turning eight months old when he and his family were sent into exile, after Constantine II staged a failed counter-coup against the military junta.
+Pavlos was born into an unstable era for Greek politics, just shy of turning eight months old when he and his family were sent into exile, after Constantine II staged a failed counter-coup against the military junta, a regime that had taken power about a month before Pavlos's birth.
 They first lived in Rome, before eventually settling in Copenhagen, where his family lived with Pavlos's maternal grandparents, King Frederik IX and Queen Ingrid of Denmark.
-Although they were in exile since December 1967, his parents continued to officially reign as King and Queen of the Hellenes from 1967 until 1973, when the military junta abolished the Greek monarchy and established the Third Hellenic Republic as its successor state.
+Although he and his family were in exile since December 1967, his parents continued to officially reign as King and Queen of the Hellenes from 1967 until 1973, when the military junta abolished the Greek monarchy and established the Third Hellenic Republic as its successor state.
+A democratic referendum following the fall of the military regime had taken place in December 1974, which resulted in the definitive dissolution of the monarchy.
 Following the abolition of the monarchy, Pavlos and his siblings grew up in London.

 On 1 July 1995, Pavlos married Marie-Chantal Miller.
 They have five children: Maria-Olympia, Constantine-Alexios, Achileas-Andreas, Odysseas-Kimon, and Aristides-Stavros.
 Pavlos is closely related to many European royals.
 Queens Margrethe II of Denmark and Sofía of Spain are his aunts, and Kings Felipe VI of Spain and Frederik X of Denmark are his first cousins.